Testing Center Hours

 Testing Center Reception and Check-In Hours

 The Testing Center Reception and Check-In area is staffed during all testing hours.
-Telephone calls are only answered between the hours of 8 AM and 4 PM, Monday through Friday; voice mails left after these hours will be answered the next business day.
+Voice mails left after these hours will be answered the next business day.

-Computer-based and individual paper/pencil exams are given in the Testing Center itself; group paper-and-pencil exams may be administered in other locations on campus.
+Computer-based and individual paper/pencil exams are given in the Testing Center itself; some group computer-based and paper-based exams may also be administered through the Center.
+Some group paper-and-pencil exams may be administered in other locations on campus.
 Test candidates should confirm the location of a specific exam before any given test date.
 Many of these tests may or may not be offered at other institutions on the same dates.
-Please see the navigation bar on the left side of the page for a list of exams available.
+Please see the navigation bar on the left side of the page for a list of many of the exams available.